 3.)
 Bootlegger’s Run at Creve Coeur Lake Memorial park – About as close as you can get to an MTB roller coaster in Missouri.
 Fast and flowy on smooth dirt with mostly short, gradual ascents and descents so it’s easy to keep a nice pace throughout with very little time on your brakes.
 Some roots but practically no rocks.
 A few banked turns but no other man-made elements.
 5 miles for the main Loop but there are two optional loops off of it that bring it up to 7 miles.
 I’d call this on the easy side of intermediate.
 My 10 year old rode it as his first time MTBing and, while it was challenging for him, it seemed a nice level of challenge.
 Learn more at GORC

 4.)
 Castlewood – The Mountain Ridge Connector and Grotpeter trails are lots of fun and solidly intermediate.
 They aren’t nearly as well maintained as some of the other trails in the area and sometimes there are spots with deep ruts but still some of my favorites.
-Mostly smooth hard-pack with more roots than rocks when their are slightly technical spots.
+Mostly smooth hard-pack with more roots than rocks when there are slightly technical spots.
 Most the challenge here is the good long climbs and very fun downhills.
 Learn more at GORC

 - Eureka Mountain Bike ParkBanked turns, drops, skinnies, jumps, rock gardens, practice zones, slalom course, … This place has so much to offer mountain bikers looking to have a great time and build their skills.